-This section sets out objectives and controls to provide a framework for the application of ecologically sustainable development principles in the design, construction and operation of buildings across the City of Sydney local government area.
+This section sets out objectives and controls to provide a framework for the application of ecologically sustainable development principles in the design, construction and operation of buildings across Sydney local government area.

-Council encourages the application of ecologically sustainable development principles for all development.
-Implementing the principles means that the development will be designed and constructed so that it complies with the objectives of this section.
+Council encourages the applicaion of ecologically sustainable development principles for all development.
+Implementing the principles means that the development will be designed and constructed so that it complies with the following objectives: